JL0515-440/Home_Lab_Project/README.md

 (Original Creator of the video I took inspiration from and many of the steps I have done in the project)

+**I AM NOT RESPONSIBLE FROM ALL THE THINGS I HAVE SAID IN THIS REPOSITORY THIS IS A PROJECT FOR CYBERSECURITY TO TEST THE EFFICIENCY OF A HOME LAB.
+I DO NOT FOMENT ANY TYPE OF BEHAVIOR OR ANY TYPE MISSUSE OF ALL THE THINGS I HAVE BEEN REPORTING IN THIS REPOSITORY.
+ALL OF THIS DOCUMENTATION IT IS ONLY INTEND TO BE FOR EDUCATIONAL PURPOSES ONLY**

 # Different Operating Systems and Virtual Machines
 In this project I was using **Virtual Box** which is one of the most used VMs besides VMware.
 Here is the link of the website https://www.virtualbox.org/ I liked this VM because is free and it's easy to use if you don't know too much about Virtualization.